Phase transition in random tensors with multiple independent spikes: Structure of the Regime

 with the boundary condition

 The Parisi formula states that

 This formula was initially established by Talagrand \cite{Tal03} for the mixture of even $p$-spin Hamiltonians and $\Lambda=\{-1,1\}.$ Later it was generalized to arbitrary mixtures of pure $p$-spin Hamiltonians including odd $p$ and any probability space $(\Lambda,\mu)$ with bounded $\Lambda\subset \mathbb{R}$ by Panchenko \cite{Panchenko05,Panchenko2015}.
-We remark that the Parisi formulas in these works were formulated for atomic $\alpha$, in which case the Parisi functional can be computed through the Cole-Hopf transformation.
-In the current setting, we can also express the limiting free energy $F(\beta)$ as a Parisi-type formula.
+The following proposition shows that the limiting free energy $F(\beta)$ can also be expressed as a Parisi-type formula.

 \begin{prop}[Parisi formula] For any $\beta>0,$

 where for $(\alpha,\lambda)\in \mathcal{M}_v\times \mathbb{R},$

 \end{prop}